-Join Brian Block for an in-depth discussion in this video Next steps, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video Next steps, part of Learning REAPER 5.

 - [Voiceover] That about covers the basics of REAPER 5.…If you feel like you've got the hang of using REAPER,…and you want to take your recording and mixing skills…to the next level, be sure to check out…Foundations of Digital Audio with Matt Mayfield,…Foundations of Audio series…with Brian Lee White and Alex Case,…Audio Recording Techniques with Bobby Owsinski,…Audio Mixing Bootcamp with Bobby Owsinski,…Music Production Secrets weekly series with Larry Crane,…Mixing Techniques for Pop Music,…Part 1 and Part 2 with Brian Malouf,…and Audio Mixing Master Class weekly series…with Bobby Owsinski.…

 Thanks so much for watching.…Hopefully you can take what you've learned here…and apply it to some really creative projects.…You can follow me on Twitter @BrianAlanBlock.…I'm looking forward to hearing…about your amazing audio work.…

 - Working with menus, windows, tracks, and templates

 - Recording audio and MIDI

 - Fading and crossfading

 - Adding effects